TomDowling/expo-build-notifier/README.md

 # Roadmap
 I plan to add Slack and maybe Teams functionality in the near future.
-The next big step will be to be making it notify a channel with an artifact URL to download the app.
+The aim for version 2 will be to add a build URL (.apk, .ipa) to the message instead of a link to the project page.